devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/intro.md

-Connect to the linux box created on AWS
+Connect to the linux box created on AWS by pusing the `public_ip` of the instance.